<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • The member entered into military service during the lease.

-• The member started a lease during military service and receives orders to deploy for at least 90 days.
+• The member started a lease during military service and received orders to deploy for at least 90 days.

 • The member received Permanent Change of Station orders.